 There is a Pyongyang Metro Museum (지하철도박물관 | 地下鐵道博物館) dedicated to the history and construction of the city's subway system.

 When the Pyongyang Metro was originally constructed in the 1970s, Chinese design rolling stock carriages were used.
 This was later sold back to China and used on the Beijing Subway.

 Hyoksin Line construction completed.

 After 1997 until present, the Pyongyang Metro has used German rolling stock.
-These are from the Berlin U-Bahn from East Berlin.
+These are from the Berlin U-Bahn from West Berlin.
 Since being purchased by North Korea, they were renovated and given a red and cream coat.